fkiewiet/basics-thesis/README.md

   size, frequency, loads, and discretisations).
 - [`docs/PYTHON_COMPANION.md`](docs/PYTHON_COMPANION.md) is a short note that reads like a teammate explaining how to get started.
+- [`docs/NOTEBOOKS.md`](docs/NOTEBOOKS.md) lists the new, smaller notebooks so you can dive straight into the topic you want.

 The original Julia notebook is still in the repo for reference, but new work is expected to grow inside the Python modules.